 Research: the distance between an idea and its realization.– David Sarnoff

 But which camera is best for shooting food?
-If you want to make a good investment and get stunning food photographs, you should totally use a DSLR camera.
-It really shines when it comes to features and price.
+Just like a chef needs a great set of knives, if you want to make a good investment and get stunning food photographs, you should use a professional-level camera, like a DSLR or mirrorless camera and a lens with a wide aperture.

 However, let’s dig a little deeper and see emphasize some options.